smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 Sisyphus blinked.
 He'd assumed his name had faded from mortal memory, yet this man spoke it with casual familiarity.

-"Former king, the poets claim you built palaces that rivaled Olympus itself."
-A bitter smile carved lines around Daedalus's mouth.
-"The gods have quite a sense of irony, don't they?"

-"That depends," Sisyphus replied, settling onto a wooden stool that creaked under his weight, "on whether they're laughing with us or at us."

-"Oh, most certainly at us."
-Daedalus gestured to the chaos of scrolls, his sleeve brushing against a half-empty wine cup that reeked of sour grapes.
-"Please, make yourself... comfortable."
-His eyes flicked toward the Guard Captain, then back to Sisyphus with a meaningful pause.
-"We have much work ahead of us."
+Daedalus gestured to the chaos of scrolls, his sleeve brushing against a half-empty wine cup.
+"Please.
+Make yourself comfortable."
+His eyes flicked toward the Guard Captain, then back.

-The Captain's scarred face remained granite-still, but he made no move to leave.
-His presence filled the doorway like a silent threat.

 Daedalus's jaw muscles knotted beneath his beard.
-"Well then," He swept his trembling hands over the largest scroll.
+He swept his trembling hands over the largest scroll.
 "Welcome, Sisyphus, to your new eternal task."

-The architectural plans writhed in the lamplight—corridors that connected to themselves, symbols that shifted when he wasn't looking directly at them.
+The architectural plans writhed in the lamplight - corridors that connected to themselves, symbols that shifted when he wasn't looking directly at them.
 As Sisyphus traced a passage with his finger, the ink seemed to recoil from his touch, redrawing itself into new configurations.
 His eyes watered trying to follow the impossible geometries.

 "What am I looking at?"
 Sisyphus asked, his voice steady despite the wrongness of what he saw.